nim-works/cps/README.md

 - may be moved between threads to parallelize execution
 - require no `{.gcsafe.}` for global/local accesses
 - are faster and lighter than async/await futures
+- have nearly no overhead compared to closure iterators

 ## Work In Progress